bulldogcreative/mailgun/README.md

 While Mailgun does an excellent job at implementing the adapter pattern, coding to an interface, using PSR, and other things, this package does not.
 The curl extension is the only requirement for this package.
-It is very small right now; it's only one class and it can only send email.

 I often found myself needing a quick, simple solution for sending email when using PHP.
 I love Mailgun, but always felt like their PHP client included too many features for what I needed to do.
-So I wrote a very limited API client that only sends email.
+So I wrote a very limited API client that only does one thing, and it does it well.

 ## Installation